antoniocapizzi95/fakeS3/README.md

 2. Go to the project root directory `cd projectname`
 3. Create a new `.env` file by copying the `.env.sample` file with command `cp .env.sample .env`
 4. Run the project with Docker using command `docker-compose up`
+5. With running project on Docker, it's possible to execute unit tests using this command `docker exec fakeS3 go test ./...`

 ## Exposed endpoints